-The St Marys Sub Branch of the Returned and Services League is a vibrant and active group which is deeply involved in a variety of community activities in the St Marys district, in addition to providing the usual highly skilled welfare and advocacy (pension claims, etc.) assistance to Defence Force and ex-service men and women.
+The St Marys sub-Branch of the Returned and Services League is a vibrant and active group which is deeply involved in a variety of community activities in the St Marys district, in addition to providing the usual highly skilled welfare and advocacy (pension claims, etc.) assistance to Defence Force and ex-service men and women.

-Contact the Sub Branch by -
+Contact the sub-Branch by -

-Welfare activity on behalf of the Sub Branch is carried out by qualified Welfare Officers from the Vietnam Veterans Association, St Marys Outpost, with whom the Sub Branch maintains a close relationship.
+Welfare activity on behalf of the sub-Branch is carried out by qualified Welfare Officers from the Vietnam Veterans Association, St Marys Outpost, with whom the sub-Branch maintains a close relationship.
 This service is available to any Defence Service or ex-Service person, whether they served in Australia or were involved in any conflict, in either the Regular or Reserve Forces.

-Currently, the Executive of the Sub Branch comprises:
+Currently, the Executive of the sub-Branch comprises:

-Details of past Executive of the Sub Branch can be viewed here.
+Details of past Executive of the sub-Branch can be viewed here.

-Latest information on matters associated with the Sub Branch is contained in the Western Outpost News, a publication that issues in three times a year.
+Latest information on matters associated with the sub-Branch is contained in the Western Outpost News, a publication that issues in three times a year.

-From time to time, important information becomes available - information of a health & well-being nature, that may be useful in particular to our Sub Branch members.
+From time to time, important information becomes available - information of a health & well-being nature, that may be useful in particular to our sub-Branch members.
 These details can be located here (click).

-In 2013, the Sub-Branch developed its 'Corridor of Honour' within the St Marys RSL Club to provide further education and information relating to the history of Australia's involvement in conflicts across the world and to provide a specific focus on local identities and related facilities such as the St Marys Munitions Factory.
+In 2013, the Sub-Branch developed its 'Corridor of Honour' within the St Marys Diggers and Band Club to provide further education and information relating to the history of Australia's involvement in conflicts across the world and to provide a specific focus on local identities and related facilities such as the St Marys Munitions Factory.
 The Corridor also houses a comprehensive display of military memorabilia.
 Items, slideshows and wall photos on display throughout the Corridor are changed regularly.

-St Marys RSL Sub Branch is very much involved with and supportive of a range of associated organisations.
+St Marys RSL sub-Branch is very much involved with and supportive of a range of associated organisations.
 These include: